 - To dress up this stuffed shrimp dish, add some shredded crab meat, lobster meat, or tiny bay scallops to the stuffing.

-- When buying shrimp, look for those that have shiny, firm shells with a faint sea smell. they should not smell of ammonia.
+- When buying shrimp, look for those that have shiny, firm shells with a faint sea smell.
+They should not smell like ammonia.

 - To store uncooked shrimp, rinse well under cold water and pat them dry.
-Refrigerate the shrimp tightly covered for up to 2 days.
+Tightly cover and refrigerate for up to 2 days.
 Cooked shrimp can be refrigerated, tightly covered, for up to 3 days.